charlievieth/strcase/README.md

 * Instead of using the standard library's Unicode package, which uses a binary search for its lookup tables, strcase uses multiplicative hashing for its lookup tables.
-This often 10x faster at the cost of larger tables.
+This is 10x faster at the cost of larger tables.
 * Searching for runes (IndexRune) is a big determinant of strcase's performance.
   Instead of searching for runes by their first byte (like the strings package) strcase searches for the second byte, which is more unique, then looks